openhab/openhab-addons/bundles/org.openhab.binding.easee/README.md

 It will be a number with typically 6 digits.

 - **dataPollingInterval** (optional)
-interval (minutes) in which live data values are retrieved from the Easee Cloud API. (default = 5)
+interval (seconds) in which live data values are retrieved from the Easee Cloud API. (default = 120)

 ## Thing configuration